 - The December 5th “unveiling” of the District Marker for Henderson Place Historic District in Yorkville, for the 21 surviving houses in the residential enclave built in 1880-82 .

 - A plaque ceremony at 116 East 55th Street, the William and Helen Ziegler House (now the SUNY Global Center) built in 1926-27.

 Our Annual Forum on the topic of GROUNDSCAPE was held on Tuesday, April 4th, 2017.
 The speakers were Dominique Perrault, Amale Andraos, with moderator, Justin Davidson.

-Our highly anticipated “Lunch at a Landmark” will take place on Thursday, October 5th, 2017 with international architect Lord Richard Rogers.
-The title of his presentation is Continuity and Change – A Dialogue.
+Our highly anticipated “Lunch at a Landmark” took place on Thursday, October 5th, 2017 with international architect Lord Richard Rogers.
+The title of his presentation was Continuity and Change – A Dialogue.